 Today the business is run by Mark and Lisa Broughton, who were very proud in 2012 when their daughter Hannah joined the business full time, making her the third generation of the Broughton family to work for the company.

-The company's future footings were further strengthened with the arrival of Mark and Lisa's son, Thomas who is currently in the process of gaining his bus and coach licence as well as looking after the workshops stock control and managing the computerised system that ensures all vehicles receive the exacting attention demanded by not only Mark and Lisa but the maintenance guidelines as laid down by VOSA the Government body that oversees the bus and coach industry at each and every 6 weekly service.
+The company's future footings were further strengthened with the arrival of Mark and Lisa's son, Thomas who has recently gained his bus and coach licence, as well as looking after the workshops stock control and managing the computerised system that ensures all vehicles receive the exacting attention demanded by not only Mark and Lisa, but the maintenance guidelines as laid down by VOSA the Government body that oversees the bus and coach industry at each and every 6 weekly services.

 Sleafordian opened their training department in 2013 to ensure that the delivery of the CPC to all drivers within the industry was again to standard that Mark and Lisa required.
-It is headed up by Mr Ian Tomlinson who comes from a educational background and his delivery of the varying courses such as Emergency First Aid, Company Image, Customer Care and the Importance of Physical and Mental Ability, Tachographs, Drivers Hours and Working Time Directive to name but a few reflect the high standards that the company expect in this important subject.
+It is headed up by Mr Chris Clark who comes from a training background and his delivery of the varying courses such as Emergency First Aid, Company Image, Customer Care and the Importance of Physical and Mental Ability, Tachographs, Drivers Hours and Working Time Directive to name but a few reflect the high standards that the company expect in this important subject.